Florida's DeSantis rises as possible 2024 alternative to Trump

-SURFSIDE, Florida, July 1 (Reuters) - A Republican firebrand who relishes partisan warfare, Florida Governor Ron DeSantis has tried to abstain from politics in the wake of a fatal building collapse near Miami, spending much of his week meeting with rescue workers and grieving families at the disaster scene.
+SURFSIDE, Florida (Reuters) - A Republican firebrand who relishes partisan warfare, Florida Governor Ron DeSantis has tried to abstain from politics in the wake of a fatal building collapse near Miami, spending much of his week meeting with rescue workers and grieving families at the disaster scene.

 But politics will be unavoidable on Saturday, when former President Donald Trump will stage a campaign-style rally 250 miles across the state, as part of his return to public life following his election defeat last November.
 Trump has repeatedly made the false claim that he defeated Democratic President Joe Biden.